MartynBonham-Yang/UdacityDeepLearningNanodegree_ContinuousControl/report.md

 All of these parameters are identical to the ones we already have, and we also have the replay buffer, too.

-After some thinking hyperparameter modification should be focused in 2 areas:
+After some thinking, we decide that hyperparameter modification should be focused in 2 areas:

 1. Experience variety
 2. Learning speed

 ------